The Complete Guide to Online B2B Lead Generation

 - Guest post signatures

 Like SEO, link building is a long-term strategy, so don’t expect an influx of visitors and qualified leads right away.
 But maintain your consistency, and who knows what could happen (we do, you’ll get more leads).

 Paid Social & Pay-Per-Click (PPC)

-Whereas the other items in this guide take their time, paid social & PPC, will work instantaneously… that is, if correctly targeted.
-Not only is digital advertising extremely quick to produce results, it is scalable and predictable.
+Well, that is, if correctly targeted.
+Not only is digital advertising extremely quick to generate online leads, it is scalable and predictable.
 A godsend when you’re looking to accurately forecast results & ROI.